How to choose eye and vision supplements

 • Is low in saturated fats, trans fats, cholesterol, salt (sodium) and added sugars.

-Taking a daily multivitamin and mineral supplement can help fill in the nutritional gaps in a less-than-optimal diet and may help protect you from degenerative diseases, including eye diseases such as macular degeneration and cataracts.
+Taking a daily multivitamin and mineral supplement can help fill in the nutritional gaps in a less-than-optimal diet and may help protect you from degenerative diseases, including macular degeneration and cataracts.

-Two of the most influential studies of the benefits of eye supplements are the AREDS and AREDS2 studies sponsored by the National Eye Institute.
+Two studies of the benefits of eye supplements are the AREDS and AREDS2 sponsored by the National Eye Institute.
 (AREDS is an acronym for "Age-Related Eye Disease Study.")

-Each of these multicenter U.S. clinical trials enrolled several thousand participants and had a follow-up period of at least five years.
+Each of these multicenter U.S. clinical trials enrolled many participants and had a follow-up period of at least five years.

 AREDS.
 The original AREDS study investigated the effect of use of a daily multivitamin supplement on the development and progression of AMD and cataracts in a population of approximately 3,600 participants, ages 55 to 80.